QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 CBZ's annual earnings growth rate over the past five years of -0.08% fails this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-CBZ, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.52, 0.48, 0.58, 0.63, 0.51, passes this criterion.
-The one dip is considered acceptable, as earnings quickly rebounded after the decline.
+CBZ, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.52, 0.48, 0.39, 0.46, 0.51, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]